Can You Eat Tofu if You Have a Fatty Liver?

 Crumble firm tofu into a pan and add diced vegetables such as onions, bell peppers, and baby spinach.

 Season with salt, pepper, and turmeric, and stir-fry until the tofu is heated through and the vegetables are tender.
 At this point, add a whole egg and scramble until ready.
-Perfect for breakfast!
+Perfect for breakfast or dinner!

 Tofu & Vegetable Soup